-Our aim is to have a very clear understanding of our supply chain and knowing all of the suppliers involved in making our clothes, from start to finish.
-And on top of that, making sure to only partner up with those suppliers that adhere to fair and ethical practices, such as conforming to the standards of the International Labor Organization (ILO).
+We want to have a very clear understanding of our supply chain and knowing all of the suppliers involved in making our clothes, from start to finish.
+And on top of that, making sure to only partner up with those suppliers that adhere to fair and ethical practices, such as conforming to the standards of the International Labor Organization (ILO) and beyond.

 Fair trade means that 100% of the collection should be produced under good working conditions.
 Good working conditions comply with the internationally recognized Standards of the ILO International Labour Organisation through the United Nations: